Workplace inclusion at EY and the role of Read&Write for Work

 Since then EY employees have been benefitting from the inclusive features Read&Write offers.
 Kevin continues;

 “We’ve seen explosive growth since we added Read&Write to our EY app store.
-We have an increased demand for it, so we’re currently in the process of adding more licenses so that it's available for everybody.”
+We have an increased demand for it, so we’re currently in the process of adding more licences so that it's available for everybody.”

 “Our goal is to level the playing field for absolutely everybody.
 It’s ambitious but it’s what we strive for.
 Inclusive technology supports this goal.”